Indiana Cerebral Palsy Legal Help

 • Other birth injuries

 If a brain injury occurs during the baby’s development in the womb, it is likely to cause cerebral palsy.
-This condition may remain unnoticed for months after birth, but is usually diagnosed within the first few years of life.
-Brain injuries are the cause of CP in approximately 70 percent of cases, while another 20 percent are caused by a brain injury that occurred during the delivery process.
+This condition may remain unnoticed for months after birth but is usually diagnosed within the first few years of life.
+Brain injuries are the cause of cerebral palsy in approximately 70 percent of cases, while another 20 percent are caused by a brain injury that occurred during the delivery process resulting in birth injury.

 Risk Factors

-United Cerebral Palsy reported that approximately 10 percent of children who have cerebral palsy develop the condition after birth.
-This means that brain damage occurred during the baby’s first months or years of his or her life.
-Some of the more common risk factors that may contribute to the likelihood of developing CP at a later date include:
+United Cerebral Palsy reported that approximately 10 percent of children who have cerebral palsy develop the condition after their birth injury.
+This means that brain damage occurs during the baby’s first months or years of his or her life.
+Some of the more common risk factors that may contribute to the likelihood of developing cerebral palsy at a later date include:

 • Breech births